GannettDigital/jstransform/README.md

 The code also provides some utilities for walking a JSON schema file section by section and generating Golang structs from a JSON schema file.

 ## JSON Schema Transform extension
-Details on this are found in this [doc](./transform.adoc) and this [schema file](./jsonschema.json)
+Details on this are found in this [doc](./transform.adoc) and this [schema file](./transformSchema.json)

 ## Usage
-For details on using the project as a library for transformations refer to the godocs.
+For details on using the project as a library for transformations or JSON schema walking refer to the godocs.

+The Golang struct generation portion of this code based is intended to be used with [go generate](https://blog.golang.org/generate).

+### Go Generate Examples

+To use the struct generation with go generate include a generate line in a go source file for example:

+    //go:generate go run ../../vendor/github.com/GannettDigital/jstransform/main.go myschema.json $PWD

+or if you have compiled the tool and have it in your path rather than vendoring the source:

+    //go:generate jstransform myschema.json $PWD

+then simply run `go generate`.

+## Contributing
-This project uses the Go package management tool [Dep](https://github.com/golang/dep) for package versioning.
+This project uses the Go package management tool [Dep](https://github.com/golang/dep) for dependencies.
 To leverage this tool to install dependencies, run the following command from the project root:

     dep ensure

 Testing is done using standard go tooling, ie `go test ./...`

-## Examples

-The structs in `github.com/GannettDigital/content-api/model/asset` are built from the JSON schema using this code.
-To regenerate these structs simple run [go generate](https://blog.golang.org/generate) within that directory.
-This tool was not intended for command-line use, but regeneration from this repo would be:

-    go run main.go ../content-api/schema/v1/asset.json ../content-api/model/asset

-or any one of them can be transformed individually:

-    go run main.go ../content-api/schema/v1/assets/base.json /tmp